You can create a network topology instance in which members of one client group can connect to members of another client group.

 From the Laptops list, select the group that will initiate connections with members of the infrastructure machines group.

 Optional: Click the down arrow next to the Laptops list to edit the following options:

 Tunnel port.
 Set this to Default (8403), or click the edit icon to enter another port number.

 Keep-alive interval.
 The interval (in seconds) for sending keep-alive packets, to maintain the session if backup traffic has an extended pause.
 Set this to 180 (default), or click the edit icon to enter another interval.
 To avoid idle session timeouts on cloud-based clients, set the interval to 200 seconds or less.

-From the DMZ servers list, select a server group that will receive connection requests from members of the Servers group.
+From the Infrastructure machines list, select a group that will receive connection requests from members of the laptops group.